Creative Folkestone Book Festival: History

 The festival was founded as the Kent Literature Festival in 1980, before being rebadged as the Folkestone Literary Festival in 2002, when it grew in prominence under the auspices of the Creative Foundation - now Creative Folkestone.

 In 2005 local people were encouraged to engage with the Festival through the formation of the Friends of the Book Festival.
-In 2006, Hay Festival Director, Peter Florence, was commissioned to produce a plan to further develop the Festival, which helped to attract star names including high profile participants have included Ben Okri, Alan Bennett, Beryl Bainbridge, Elif Shafak, Margaret Drabble, Ian McEwan, Ted Hughes and P.D.
+In 2006, Hay Festival Director, Peter Florence, was commissioned to produce a plan to further develop the Festival, which helped to attract star names including high profile participants such as Ben Okri, Alan Bennett, Beryl Bainbridge, Elif Shafak, Margaret Drabble, Ian McEwan, Ted Hughes and P.D.
 James.

 The festival was rebranded as Folkestone Book Festival in 2009, moved from September to November and found a new permanent home in Folkestone’s Quarterhouse at the heart of the town's Creative Quarter.

 The 2018 event was billed as the most international ever, with 50 events, and including an Indian night, an American day, and a Turkish night.

 As a result of the global COVID-19 pandemic, the Creative Folkestone Book Festival was postponed in 2020 and replaced with Autumn Reads, a four-day festival inspired by the diaries of filmmaker Derek Jarman following the acquisition of Jarman’s Prospect Cottage at nearby Dungeness by the Art Fund.

 Dates for the 2021 Book Festival were announced in March 2021 after a year's hiatus as a result of the pandemic.
 Returning to the 2019 Book Festival theme and title of "The Shape of Things to Come" and inspired by the ideas and thoughts of former Folkestone resident, H. G. Wells, those confirmed to take part include founder of the Everyday Sexism website, Laura Bates, Luke Harding, David Lammy, Nick Bryant and Natalie Haynes.
 The 2021 Festival will also feature a headline event, Beckett in Folkestone, an immersive multimedia experience celebrating Samuel Beckett’s connections with Folkestone.